-4.2.
-Indexing schemes
+4.2 Indexing Schemes

 Our next step involves indexing the set S of sub-trajectories, enabling efficient query processing.
-Towards this direction, we propose two schemes, which are both based on the M-tree access method (Ciaccia et al., 1997).
-Note that since a vector representation of each sub-trajectory is not available, techniques like R-trees (Guttman, 1984) and its variants are not applicable.
-Recall that, the M-tree is already equipped by the necessary tools to handle range and nearest-neighbor queries, as it has been reported in Ciaccia et al. (1997).
+Towards this direction, we propose two schemes, which are both based on the M-tree access method [2].
+Note that since a vector representation of each sub-trajectory is not available, techniques like R-trees [4] and its variants are not applicable.
+Recall that, the M-tree is already equipped by the necessary tools to handle range and nearest-neighbor queries, as it has been reported in [2].
 The only requirement for the M-tree to work properly is that the distance used must satisfy the metric space properties.
 Since both D{net} and D{time} satisfy these properties, they can be used as distance measures in M-trees.
 Note that, among the metric indexing schemes we choose the M-tree because of its simplicity.
-However, other secondary memory schemes for metric spaces or any other metric access method can been applied equally well (e.g., SlimTrees; Traina et al., 2000).
+However, other secondary memory schemes for metric spaces or any other metric access method can been applied equally well (e.g., SlimTrees [23]).
 Two alternatives are followed towards indexing sub-trajectories:

-- M-treel method.
-In this scheme, only the NET-M-tree is used to check the constraint regarding E{net}.
+- M-treeI method.
+In this scheme, only the NET-M-tree is used to check the constraint regarding E{net} .
 Then, in a subsequent step the candidate sub-trajectories are checked against the time constraints.
-This way, only one M-tree is used. - M-treell method.
+This way, only one M-tree is used. - M-treeII method.
 In this scheme, two M-trees are used to handle D{net} and D{time} separately.
-These trees are termed NET-M-tree and TIME-M-tree, respectively.
-Each M-tree is searched separately using E{net} and E{time} , respectively.
+These trees are termed NET-M-tree and TIME-M-tree respectively.
+Each M-tree is searched separately using E{net} and E{time} respectively.
 Then, the intersection of both results is determined to get the sub-trajectories that satisfy the network and time constraints.

-4.3.
-Query processing fundamentals
+4.3 Query Processing Fundamentals